CSC2033 : Software Engineering Team Project

 To develop employability skills and provide experience of working with appropriate industrial-strength tool-chains

 Career Development.
-A variety of employability-based activities will take place throughout the module.
-At the start of the module, CV and covering letter workshops will be held to help students develop their CV writing skills.
-A mock assessment activity will then take place in which students will undertake a variety of exercises such as group work with peers and a short interview with an employer from industry.
+A variety of employability-based activities will take place throughout the module, including CV and covering letter workshops which will be held to help students develop their CV writing skills.

 Practical Software Engineering.
-In the first week, you will research into relevant skills required for a software engineer (beyond coding).
-Following this, all students are allocated into teams and given a project brief, alongside an intensive course of lectures on software processes, lifecycles and techniques, and a team half-day workshop to begin planning their approach to the problem.
-This is followed by a one-week "toolchain bootcamp" where experience will be gained with a variety of tools for collaborative planning, building, verification and release of software systems by working on small-scale tutorial examples and brownfield code.
+Students will research into relevant skills required for a software engineer (beyond coding, for example project management and collaborative development).
+All students are allocated into teams and given a project brief, alongside a course of lectures on software processes and lifecycles and techniques.
+This is supported by toolchain tutorials where experience will be gained with a variety of tools for collaborative planning, building, verification and release of software systems by working on small- scale tutorial examples.

-For the remainder of the module teams will work on the project, with guest lectures from industry practitioners.
-Progress will be checked regularly with a weekly "stand up" attended by a team monitor, in which all team members are expected to briefly explain their current work.
-Project work will continue into the normal semester 1 exam period with a final trade fair and demonstration and submission of final reports, peer assessment and self-reflection.
+For the remainder of the module teams will work on the project, with guest talks from industry practitioners where possible.
+Progress will be checked regularly during practical labs or tutorials, whereby all team members are expected to be able to briefly explain their current work, and also through timesheets and weekly reports.
+Project work will continue into the normal semester 2 exam period with a final trade fair and demonstration and submission of final reports, peer assessment and self-reflection.

-The class will be divided into a number of teams with between 6 and 10 students in each team.
-Team membership will be determined by the module leader - expect to find in your team students with diverse backgrounds, abilities and skills.
-You will need to make the most of the skills within your team and allocate tasks and roles accordingly.
+The class will be divided into a number of teams with between 5 and 10 students in each team.
+Team membership will be determined by the module leader – team will comprise of students with diverse backgrounds, abilities and skills.
+Students will need to make the most of the skills within their team and allocate tasks and roles accordingly.